ArbelHaiman/blob-detector/README.md

 An implementation of blob detector using LoG filter with python and opencv.
 The code is enabling the user to choose the following parameters:

-blobs type- dark, bright, or both.
+Blobs type- dark, bright, or both- paremeter 'type'.

-number of filters to apply.
+Number of filters to apply- parameter 'levels'.
+Initial sigma for first filter - paraemter 'sigma'.
+The multiplicator - parameter 'k'.
-initial sigma for first filter. the number of filters and the inital sigma determine the size of blobs that the agorithm will detect.
+The last 3 parameters determine the size of blobs that the agorithm will detect.

+The threshold of the blobs which we want to detect according to - parameter 'threshold'.

+The overlap threshold of 2 overlapping blobs, where we delete the smaller one between the two - parameter 'overlap_thresh'.

+In the main part, the user can decide the all the parameter values, except the type.